boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 Returns all room instances of the game named `name`.

-Returns an array of `rooms`.
+Returns an array of `matches`.
 Each instance has fields:

 `roomID`: the ID of the room instance.